Back to Blog

 Putting something down while you can

 If Father's Day makes you think about your own kids, or your own mortality, or what you'd want to leave behind, that's a common response to parental grief.
 Losing a father has a way of reshuffling how you think about being remembered.
 What will your kids have of you?
-What do you want them to hold onto?
+What will they know about who you were at thirty, at forty, at their age?

 You don't have to answer that today.
 But if the urge to write something down, to say something to someone you love, to put your words somewhere safe, shows up in the weeks after Father's Day, don't ignore it.
-When I Die Files gives you a place to write those letters, at your own pace, and make sure they actually reach the person you meant them for.
+When I Die Files lets you write those letters whenever you're ready and make sure they actually reach the people you meant them for, even decades from now.
+No pressure, no timeline.
+Just a place to put the words when they come.

 Getting through Sunday